Instagram (Dean song)

 "Instagram" (stylized in all lowercase) is a song recorded by South Korean musician Dean.
 It was released on December 26, 2017, by Universal Music Korea and distributed by Joombas Company.
 An R&B and soul track, it deals with the "stuffy, gloomy" feeling of scrolling through one's Instagram feed late at night.

 Despite a lack of promotional activities, "Instagram" topped South Korea's national Gaon Digital Chart and peaked at number two on Billboard magazine's K-pop Hot 100.
-The single sold over 2.5 million downloads domestically and earned Dean the Best Composer of the Year award at the 2018 Mnet Asian Music Awards.
+The single sold over 2.5 million downloads domestically, earning Dean accolades such as the Best Composer of the Year award at the 2018 Mnet Asian Music Awards and R&B Track of the Year at the 2019 Korean Hip-hop Awards.

 Background and composition

 Dean, wanting to craft an album like himself, thought that, "if I speak truthfully about myself, people could empathize with me".
 He began to objectively observe himself and took note of his tendency to check the social networking service Instagram.
 He realized that, in following people he admired and liked, he felt "infinitely small and lacking" by comparison, which led him to depression.
 He "was sure I wasn't the only one" experiencing relative deprivation.
 Dean conceived "Instagram" with a degree of similarity to the title character from the novel Robinson Crusoe (1719) living in a city.

 "Instagram" was written by Dean (under the pseudonym Deanfluenza), Highhopes, 2xxx!, Jusén, Miso, Reone, and Chekparren.
 Musically, it is a R&B and soul track.
 The song lyrics express the "stuffy, gloomy" feeling of scrolling through one's Instagram feed late at night in bed.
 Dean described it as a "dark" song amidst the Christmas and holiday season, the "brightest" time of the year.
 He further elaborated that "Instagram" does not offer any consolation or solutions, but acts as a "crying friend by your side that, like you, lives a difficult life with its ups and downs".
 He describes a girl with a bob cut in the song, a reference to an ex-girlfriend.
 He said that the song ends on a "low note" to encourage the listener to "stop snooping around your ex's Instagram page".